sebhildebrandt/systeminformation/README.md

 - `system`: hardware info (manufacturer, product/model name, version, serial, uuid)
 - `networkConnections`: number of active connections
 - `inetLatency`: latency in ms to external resource (internet)
-- `getSystemData`: returns on json object with static data at once (OS, CPU, Network Interfaces - they should not change until restarted)
+- `getStaticData`: returns on json object with static data at once (OS, CPU, Network Interfaces - they should not change until restarted)
 - `getDynamicData`: returns on json object with all dynamic data at once (e.g. for monitoring agents)
 - `getAllData`: returns on json object with all data (static and dynamic) at once